soanvig/txsm/README.md

 Both guard and action are optional.

-Guard describes whether the effect that should be triggered. **Guard on an transition effect additionaly might prevent transition from happening** if guard condition is not met.
+Guard describes whether the effect that should be triggered. **Guard on a transition effect additionally might prevent transition from happening** if guard condition is not met.
 Actions can invoke [Actors](#actors), update context, call any function (even an async one).
 In future its capabilities will be expanded.

 All states defined in an effect need to match available states (therefore configured transitions).
 Transition effect (`from/to`) has to describe correct transition.
 Typescript will help a user with that as all available transition are narrowed down after setting `from`.

-Additionaly, if the effect is configured for a transition (`from/to`), and a transition is triggered using a command (`with` in transition definition), the command will be available both in guard and action.
+Additionally, if the effect is configured for a transition (`from/to`), and a transition is triggered using a command (`with` in transition definition), the command will be available both in guard and action.
 This is useful if user wants to use command's payload for some reason (updating context, checking a condition etc):

 ```ts